DATE OF NEXT REVIEW – TERM 1 2020/21

 Pupil Premium is a very important addition to our funding so if you think you may be entitled to free school meals please apply even if your child already benefits from the infant free school meal scheme.

-You may qualify for free school meals if you receive one of the following benefits.
+You may qualify for free school meals and pupil premium if you receive one of the following benefits.
 Entitlement changed in April 2018 to recognise Universal Credit.
-If your child is eligible for free school meals, they’ll remain eligible until they finish the phase of schooling (primary or secondary) they’re in on 31 March 2022
+If your child is eligible for free school meals, they’ll remain eligible until they finish the phase of schooling (primary or secondary) they’re in on 31 March 2023

 - Income Support